 Susie Doig, Holt’s senior executive of U.S. programming and an adoptive mom of two children from Thailand, will explore how the passage of the Hague Convention on Intercountry Adoption enshrined protections and safeguards to ensure that adoptions are done ethically and in the best interest of the child.

-Thoa Bui, Holt’s senior vice president of programs and services, is a Fulbright scholar who worked for several years at Holt’s field office in her native Vietnam before joining Holt International in the U.S. In November, Thoa will share about the changes that have taken place in countries that continue to place children for international adoption — from centralized oversight of adoption practices to better preparation of children who are in the process of joining a family through adoption.
+Thoa Bui, Holt’s senior vice president of programs and services, is a Fulbright scholar who worked for several years at Holt’s field office in her native Vietnam before joining Holt International in the U.S. In November, Thoa will share about the changes that have taken place in countries that continue to unite children with families through international adoption — from centralized oversight of adoption practices to better preparation of children who are in the process of joining a family through adoption.

 Jodi Miyama, Holt’s senior executive of international adoption, will explore how the process has evolved to include greater preparation and education for prospective adoptive parents — particularly in response to insights shared by adoptees about their lives growing up in multicultural, and often transracial, adoptive families.
 Jodi will also explore how family preparation efforts have expanded and adapted to the changing needs of children — with more older children, sibling groups and children with special needs joining families through international adoption.